Maria Anna of Austria: Early life

 Born Maria Anna Josepha Antonia Regina, she was the eleventh child and seventh daughter of Leopold I, Holy Roman Emperor (1640–1705) by his third wife, Eleonor Magdalene of Neuburg (1655–1720).
 Two of her brothers, Joseph and Charles later became emperors.
-Through Charles, she was an aunt of Maria Theresa, the only woman to ever rule the Habsburg dominions in her own right.
+Through Charles, she was an aunt of Maria Theresa, the only woman to ever rule the Habsburg monarchy in her own right.

 Life as queen consort

 On 27 October 1708, Maria Anna married John V, King of Portugal (1689–1750) to seal the alliance between the two countries against France and Spain during the War of Spanish Succession.
+They were first cousins, as their mothers were sisters.
 Maria Anna reformed the court and its customs to follow the traditions and customs of the traditional Queens of Portugal.
 Her greatest influence on the court and Portuguese nobility as a whole was the increase of segregation between men and women, as well as between servants and masters.
 Like John, Maria Anna had an exuberant taste, best shown in her famous parties: she would invite the nobility from all over the country and hold a magnificent festival, often lasting several days.

 Regency

 In 1742 Maria Anna became regent after her husband had suffered a stroke and became partially paralyzed.
 When John V died on 31 July 1750, their eldest son Joseph I of Portugal inherited the throne.

-She died in the Palace of Belém on 14 August 1754.
-After her death, she was buried in Lisbon, but her heart was brought to Vienna and buried there in the imperial crypt.
+She died in the Belém Palace on 14 August 1754.
+After her death, she was buried in Lisbon, but her heart was brought to Vienna and buried there in the Imperial Crypt.